ProjackL2/L2-Telegram-Bot/l2tg-bot/docs/en/index.md

 The primary goal of the service is to provide the ability to receive events happening with a character on the game server.

-- Flexible configuration of displayed events
+- Flexible configuration of displayed events.
+- Customizable scripts for each custom event type.
-- Character status and game session statistics (received drop, adena)
+- Character status and game session statistics (received drop, adena).
+- Admin control over the linked characters.
-- Multi-server support
+- Multi-server support.
-- Interface localization
+- Interface localization.

+Check out the [Showcase](showcase.md) for screenshots of the bot in action.

 ### Multi-Server Support: